-Techniques to help aid the quality of sleep include:
+Techniques to help aid in improving the quality of sleep include:

 - Minimize exposure to light shortly before planned bedtime

-- Follow a bedtime ritual to prepare body and mind for sleep
+- Follow a bedtime ritual to prepare the body and mind for sleep

 - Allow sufficient time to sleep (at least 7-8 hours a day)

-- Ensure there is a positive sleep environment (e.g. low light and sound)
+- Ensure that there is a positive sleep environment (e.g., low light and sound)

-- Reduce intake of caffeine, alcohol and nicotine before bedtime
+- Reduce the intake of caffeine, alcohol, and nicotine before bedtime

-It is also helpful for people that are having difficulty maintaining a regular sleep schedule to keep a sleep diary to record their habits and identify any particular problems that could be addressed.
+It is also helpful for people who are having difficulties in maintaining a regular sleep schedule to keep a sleep diary to record their habits and identify any particular problems that could be addressed.

 In some cases, changes to the work environment may be needed.
-This may include decreasing the number of consecutive night shift or reducing the number of work hours.
-It is important that affected individuals feel that they have enough time to sleep, in addition to spending time with family and participating in other activities.
+This may include decreasing the number of consecutive night shifts or reducing the number of work hours.
+It is important that individuals affected by SWSD feel that they have enough time to sleep, in addition to spending time with family and participating in other activities.

 Prescription medications are also sometimes indicated to help in the management of SWSD.
 This may include stimulant drugs, such as modafinil, to increase alertness at work or sleep aids to help with sleeping.